STPA-driven Multilevel Runtime Monitoring for In-time Hazard Detection: Conclusion

 \section{Conclusion}

-We develop an integrative approach to in-time hazard detection that incorporates system-level analysis into the design of runtime monitoring architectures.
+We developed an integrative approach to in-time hazard detection that incorporates system-level analysis into the design of runtime monitoring architectures.
 Integrative approaches to runtime monitoring for hazard detection in CPS are needed to augment the technical basis for DepDevOps style methods.
-We demonstrate that the systematic nature of STPA hazard analysis is beneficial in deriving and refining multilevel monitoring properties related to causal factors.
+We demonstrated that the systematic nature of STPA hazard analysis is beneficial in deriving and refining multilevel monitoring properties related to causal factors.
 By developing monitors across multiple system levels, we can accurately detect the origin of a hazard even when it propagates errors across different CPS levels.

-That is, when faults go undetected in their original locale, monitors at other system levels can detect propagated errors, thus increasing hazard detection coverage.
-While not a specific objective of this research, we also found that MBDE methods and tools significantly improve the productivity of STPA and assist in evaluating runtime monitoring schemes for hazard coverage and refinement.
+In other words, when faults go undetected at their original location, monitors at other system levels can detect propagated errors, thus increasing hazard detection coverage.
+We also found that MBDE methods and tools significantly improve the productivity of STPA and assist in evaluating runtime monitoring schemes for hazard coverage and refinement.